 You are done with the meaty side so roll the pork loin over to fat cap up.

 The fat cap on these pork loins are about as tasty as it can get but we still want to replicate the jam and rub process.
-To help it stay a little better on this fatty surface, we will make some scores into the fat cap using a very sharp knife.
+To help it stick a little better on this fatty surface, we will make some scores into the fat cap using a very sharp knife.

 Now we have a great platform for more jam and rub on the fatty side of this baby.